bibekaryal86/trackcase-spa/README.md

 * collections should be allowed if there are pending amount

 * test getCourtCases works of not by directly calling api

+* when go to a client, show the cases, forms, collections etc, all in one, like campaign report
+  * possibly utilize tabs?